Austin MacPhee: Midtjylland

 After leaving Hearts, MacPhee joined Midtjylland in the Danish Superliga as a specialist set piece coach.
 Midtjylland, who are famed for their focus on set pieces, qualified for the 2020−21 Champions League group stages in a group with Liverpool, Atalanta and Ajax.
 The Irish Football Association announced that MacPhee would continue to work with Northern Ireland.

 Aston Villa

 After leaving Midtjylland in August 2021, MacPhee joined Aston Villa in the Premier League as a set piece coach.
 Once again, the Irish FA initially said that MacPhee would continue his work with the Northern Ireland national team.
 In November 2021, after manager Dean Smith was replaced by Steven Gerrard, it was confirmed that MacPhee's role would be unchanged.

 In November 2022, when Unai Emery took over as Aston Villa manager, MacPhee once again retained his role.
 Emery was reported as having been aware of MacPhee's work with the Scotland national team and was keen to make him an important part of his backroom staff.
 In the 2023–24 season, Aston Villa scored the most set piece goals in Europe when they converted 25 set pieces in all competitions.

+Aston Villa scored from multiple set pieces on the route to their 2025–26 UEFA Europa League victory, including scoring from a corner in the final, leading to Aston Villa fans chanting MacPhee's name from the stands.